Don’t waste your time doing yoga the way I did.

 I started doing yoga using a DVD, because I was curious and I wanted to add variety to my exercise routine.
 I followed along as best I could, and noticed that over time I could do more.
 Then I started trying group yoga classes.
 Some I liked, some I didn’t.
-But I always learned something new from each instructor–a tip or trick that helped me “be” in a posture more comfortably or feel a deeper release.
-Sometimes that tip meant that oh, I wasn’t doing the posture fully, and now it was damn hard!
+But I always learned something new from each instructor–a cue that helped me “be” in a posture more comfortably or feel a deeper release.
+Sometimes that cue meant that oh, I wasn’t doing the posture fully, and now it’s damn hard!

 Why am I telling you this?
 Because I don’t want you to waste your time doing yoga.

 First, I’m not trying to discourage anyone from taking a group yoga class.
 You will certainly learn something new about yoga in any group class you take.
-I always offer tips and tricks about alignment and breathing when I teach.
+I always offer specific cues about alignment and breathing when I teach.
 But I ask you:

 - Are you truly aware of where your weak spots are, where you’re starting from?
 What about your strengths?
 (We often dismiss those and/or don’t use them to our advantage.)